nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Suppliers are required to refer to the specifications provided in [[[epub-33]]].

-## Container
+## EPUB Naming and Identification

-The EPUB [container file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) must be given the production number provided with the order and correspond with the identifier stored in the [^dc:identifier^] located in the [^package^] metadata.
+The EPUB file must be named using the production number provided with the order.
+This production number must also be stored in the [^dc:identifier^] element in the [^package^] metadata.

-The container archive is required to have the `.epub` extension.
-The file extension must be lowercase.
+The file must use the `.epub` extension in lowercase.

-Note that the [`mimetype` file](https://www.w3.org/TR/epub-33/#sec-zip-container-mime) must be archived as the first file in the container.

 ### META-INF